ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Iterate on the meetings.
 Get feedback on the process, the meeting.
 These are living systems and should evolve with your organization and culture.

 P.S.
 If I missed anything, holla at me (literally if you need to).
-I appreciate and welcome your thoguhts.
+I appreciate and welcome your thoughts.
 I will be keeping this updated as a github readme.
 Let's build.

 ## Additional Resources